R0rt1z2/hisi-playground/README.md

 ## Description
 * `cm2parser.py`: Script designed to parse CM3 images, including modem, hifi, or mcu images.
 It will print the header information and will dump all the sections of the image.
 * `fastbootimage.py`: Script designed to parse bootloader (fastboot.img) images.
 It will print the header information (i.e: load address, end address and first cmd).
+* `oeminfo.py`: Script to unpack and repack oeminfo images.
+Repacking data with higher size will result in a brick.

 ## Usage
 Each tool comes with its unique functionality.
 To understand how to use them, you can access the help documentation by invoking it with the `-h` parameter.